Should We Trust the Tap? Addressing the Crisis of Confidence in Drinking Water Services

 2:00 – 3:00 p.m.
 ET

-On July 16, 2024, Lori Anne Dolqueist will join a panel discussion on “Should We Trust the Tap?
+On July 16, 2024, Lori Anne Dolqueist participated in a panel discussion on “Should We Trust the Tap?
 Addressing the Crisis of Confidence in Drinking Water Services” during the National Association of Regulatory Utility Commissioners Summer Policy Summit.

 The National Association of Regulatory Utility Commissioners (NARUC) represent the state public service commissions who regulate the utilities that provide essential services such as energy, telecommunication, power, water and transportation and who have largely shaped the profile and substance of public utility regulation in America.